Who is a member?

 In the Area of Municipal and School Aid:

-• In fiscal 2016, the Governor and the Legislature should recognize that unrestricted municipal aid is fundamental to local budgets and should grow each year at least at the same rate as the growth in state tax collections, and be distributed without earmarks, conditions or restrictions to all cities and towns, so that local officials and residents can use local aid to adequately fund public safety, public works, and all basic municipal and school services while reducing their current overreliance on the property tax;
+• In fiscal 2017, unrestricted municipal aid should grow at least at the same rate as the growth in state tax collections, and be distributed without earmarks, conditions or restrictions to all cities and towns, so that local officials and residents can adequately fund public safety, public works, and all basic municipal and school services while avoiding overreliance on the property tax;

-• Chapter 70 school aid revenue sharing should be increased in fiscal 2016 consistent with the state’s constitutional obligation to ensure adequate new funding for all schools including the “foundation budget” adequacy and “target share” equity standards adopted in 2007, and a reasonable amount of new minimum per student aid;
+• Chapter 70 school aid revenue sharing should be increased in fiscal 2017 consistent with the Commonwealth’s constitutional obligation to ensure adequate funding for all schools, including the “foundation budget” adequacy standard, as updated through the recommendations of the Foundation Budget Review Commission, the “target share” equity standard, and a reasonable amount of new minimum per student aid;

-• The Governor and the Legislature should also maintain full funding of the Commonwealth’s obligations and commitments to the Special Education Circuit Breaker Program;
+• Full funding of the Commonwealth’s obligations and commitments to the Special Education Circuit Breaker Program, as provided by state law, should be maintained;

-• The Governor and the Legislature should also provide full funding of the Commonwealth’s obligations and commitments to the program for payments in lieu of taxes for state-owned land;
+• Full funding of the Commonwealth’s obligations and commitments to the program for payments in lieu of taxes for state-owned land, as provided by state law, should be included in the fiscal 2017 budget;

-• The Governor and the Legislature should also provide full funding of the Commonwealth’s obligations and commitments to reimburse the costs of regional school transportation, regular school transportation, out-of-district vocational education and the transportation of homeless students under the McKinney-Vento unfunded mandate;
+• Funding of the Commonwealth’s obligations and commitments to reimburse the costs of regional school transportation, regular school transportation, out-of-district vocational education and the transportation of homeless students under the McKinney-Vento unfunded mandate should be included in the fiscal 2017 budget;

-• The Governor and the Legislature should also provide full funding of the Commonwealth’s obligations and commitments to reimburse for the loss of Chapter 70 aid that is redirected to fund charter schools;
+• Full funding of the Commonwealth’s obligations and commitments, as provided by state law, to reimburse cities and towns for the loss of Chapter 70 school aid that is redirected to fund commonwealth charter schools should be included in the fiscal 2017 budget;

-• The Governor and the Legislature should also provide full funding of the Commonwealth’s obligations and commitments to Chapter 40S “smart growth” reimbursements, regional and municipal libraries, anti-gang grants, innovation and regionalization grants and other effective municipal and school aid programs;
+• Full funding of the Commonwealth’s obligations and commitments to Chapter 40S “smart growth” reimbursements, regional and municipal libraries, anti-gang grants, innovation and regionalization grants, and other effective municipal and school aid programs should be included in the fiscal 2017 budget;

 In the Area of Timely Notice of Local Aid for Good Planning and Implementation:

-• To ensure orderly and efficient financial planning at the local level and implementation of balanced and adequate local operating and capital budgets, the Governor and the Legislature should reach early agreement on revenue sharing amounts so that a consensus local aid resolution can be approved and reliable Cherry Sheets can be released by March 1;
+• To ensure orderly and efficient financial planning at the local level and implementation of balanced and adequate local operating and capital budgets, the governor and the Legislature should reach early agreement on unrestricted municipal aid and Chapter 70 school aid and local contribution amounts so that a consensus local aid resolution can be approved and reliable Cherry Sheets can be released by March 1;

 In the Area of Local Taxing Authority and Other Revenues:

-• The Governor and the Legislature should provide cities and towns with new local option flexibility to adopt local taxes and other revenues to help pay for municipal and school services and the construction and maintenance of local capital projects;
+• Cities and towns should be granted new local-option flexibility to adopt local taxes and other revenues to help pay for municipal and school services and the construction and maintenance of local capital projects;

-• The Governor and the Legislature should enact legislation to provide cities and towns with local option authority to develop local rules for payments-in-lieu-of-taxes by owners of tax-exempt property;
+• Legislation should be enacted to provide cities and towns with local-option authority to develop local rules for payments-in-lieu-of-taxes by owners of tax-exempt property; and

-• It should be a high priority for the new Governor and Legislature to avoid unfunded mandates imposed by state law, regulation or other action on cities and towns and to fully fund current mandates or allow the requirement to be implemented at local option;
+• It should be a high priority for the governor and Legislature to avoid unfunded mandates imposed by state law, regulation or other action on cities and towns and to fully fund current mandates or allow the requirement to be implemented at local option;